AdvancedCSS2024/idg1292-2024-oblig3-group03/README.md

 Adobe Illustrator to draw the dollar-signs, CSS drawing to draw the chartboard.
 For the arrow in the chart we used SVG drawing.

+Used keyframes to change the smile of the people.

+Used intersectionObserver to change each "frame".

 ##Storyboard:

 Sources: